 Google Business Profiles are an easy win for search engine optimisation – businesses get listed on Google Maps for free.

 People often don’t move past Google Map listings when they place a search – they’ll make the decision right there.
 A business that targets people in a geographical area must have a listing to succeed.

-A Google Business Profile is crucial to winning custom.
+A Google Business Profile is crucial to gaining customers.

 Using Google My Business, a business can receive and reply to Google Reviews, display company information like opening times and price ranges, include an appointment link, add products and services, and post offers and events.